LaurentTreguier/vscode-uncrustify/README.md

 ![configuration image](https://raw.githubusercontent.com/LaurentTreguier/vscode-uncrustify/master/images/screenshot.png)

-The graphical editor can be disabled in the [extension seetings](#extension-settings).
+The graphical editor can be disabled in the [extension settings](#extension-settings).
 Uncrustify's default config file keeps its version at the top of the file; if that version differs from the version of the uncrustify executable then a button will be available to upgrade the config file to the newer version.
 New items will be marked as such when using the graphical editor.

 ![configuration upgrade image](https://raw.githubusercontent.com/LaurentTreguier/vscode-uncrustify/master/images/screenshot-upgrade.png)